 Apply for a Surveyors & Loss Adjusters Business License in Dubai

 As Dubai cements its position as a global insurance and financial services hub, demand for licensed surveyors and loss adjusters is growing rapidly across the UAE's expanding trade, logistics, and real estate sectors.
-This guide explains how to obtain a Surveyors and Loss Adjusters Business Licence (Activity Code 6621.96) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and the strategic advantages of operating from one of the world's most connected commercial destinations.
+This guide explains how to obtain a Surveyors and Loss Adjusters Business License (Activity Code 6621.96) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and the strategic advantages of operating from one of the world's most connected commercial destinations.

 Key Stats at a Glance

-Activity Code: 6621.96 | Category: Financial | Licence Type: Business Licence
+Activity Code: 6621.96 | Category: Financial | License Type: Business License

 UAE insurance sector gross written premiums exceeded AED 50 billion in recent years